rillki/learn-dlang/lesson#1/README.md

 - DUB package manager
 - Sublime Text editor

-#### DMD a compiler for D programming language.
+#### DMD is the official compiler for D programming language.
 It takes in the source code and produces executables.

 To install DMD compiler:
 1. Head over to the official website for